 Black widow identification

 The black widow spider is known for the red hourglass marking on its belly.

 Some clues for identifying black widow spiders include:

-- Shiny black body
+- Shiny black body with long legs

-- Red hourglass on underside of abdominal area
+- Red hourglass shape on the belly

 Brown recluse identification

 Brown recluse spider